NicePotato-MS/NicePotatoScript-scratch/docs/source/syntax-index.rst

 Classes
 -------

-PSS uses a class-like system for many things.
+NPS uses a class-like system for many things.
 A big example is the ``Sprite`` class.